alexrintt/shared-storage/docs/Usage/Storage Access Framework.md

 ### <samp>QueryMetadata</samp>

-This class wraps useful metadata of the source queries returned by the `PartialDocumentFile`.
+This class wraps useful metadata of the source queries returned by the `DocumentFile`.

 This class is not intended to be instantiated, and it is only used for typing and convenience purposes.